 I have been writing longer than I have been a mother.
-My son is three, and my writing career started when I was small.
 I was always writing something.
 A poem, a short story, notes, doodles, et cetera.
 English was my favorite subject throughout school and eventually when I reached college, choosing my major wasn’t hard at all.
 Writing comes naturally to me.
 As does editing.
 I believe that the two go hand in hand.

 Naturally, when I became a mother, my writing career faulted a little.
 My priorities were no longer putting pen to paper, I now had to mother.
 The part of me that wrote continuously really didn’t understand the abrupt change.
 Ideas continued to swirl around inside my head except now, I had an entire new subject to consider.
 Motherhood.
 I never attempted to write on the subject before because I knew I couldn’t even remotely grasp what it meant to be a mother until I actually became one myself.

 Like most new moms, simply trying to get the hang of being a mother is enough to make anyone insane, let alone trying to find time to keep up a house and a career.
 For the first few months, I was too exhausted to do anything else but mother and sleep.
 I then found that I could write at nap times and at night.
 And eventually, as my son grew, we settled into a schedule and I was able to correctly juggle being a mom and a writer.